wanglin2/mind-map-docs/src/en/plugins/doExport.md

 - `maxImageWidth`：v0.8.1+, (v0.9.2+obsolete)，null | Number，The default is twice the width of A4 paper, which is a parameter for compressing images.
 In some cases, the length and width of the image may be very large, resulting in a very large PDF volume.
 Therefore, if you want to reduce the volume, you can use this parameter to control the maximum width of the image

 - `transparent`：v0.9.2+，Boolean，default is false，Specify whether the background of the exported image is transparent

+- `fitBg`：v0.14.0+，`Boolean`，If there is a background image, the exported image size will be adjusted to display the complete background image when passing 'true'.
+Otherwise, the mind map content will be exported in the same size, and the background image may not be fully displayed.
+If 'transparent' passes 'true', then this parameter will be ignored

 Export as `pdf`.
 Unlike other export methods, this method does not return data and directly triggers the download.